massalabs/massa-standards/wallet/file-format.md

 | Salt | Mandatory | Byte array | [57, 125, 102, 235, 118, 62, 21, 145, 126, 197, 242, 54, 145, 50, 178, 98] |
 | Nonce | Mandatory | Byte array | [119, 196, 31, 33, 211, 243, 26, 58, 102, 180, 47, 57] |

-It is worth noting that the value of the Version field corresponds to the entire part of this specification version.
+It is worth noting that:
+- The value of the Version field corresponds to the entire part of this specification version.
 Currently, the value should be set to 0.
+- The EncryptedPrivateKey contains the ciphered private key and the tag.

 #### Example